Online companies and retail businesses with important online stores often fixate on improving their conversion rates.

 When using Poptin as your pop up builder, its option to delay the X button is right at the bottom left corner of the drag and drop editor.

-This delay is often enough to get a site visitor to register your message and consider your coupon or special deal more fully.
+This delay is often enough to get a site visitor to register your message and consider your coupon or special deal more thoroughly.

 In the best-case scenarios, this basic fix can improve your conversion rate by between 20% and 30%.
-It’s especially important if you want to use exit-intent popups to reduce cart abandonment; a few extra seconds of the popup being on a user’s screen is usually enough to get them to reconsider.
+It’s essential if you want to use exit-intent popups to reduce cart abandonment; a few extra seconds of the popup on a user’s screen is usually enough to get them to reconsider.

 Offer an Opt-Out